kimat/clipsh/README.md

 ## Configuration

-- adapt `$CLIP_CMD` if you want to keep history of all selected text too
+- adapt `clip()` if you want to keep history of all selected text too
 - adapt `$FOLDER` if you want to keep clips written to disk